evedes/evedes/README.md

 ----

 ✨ Fun Fact: I used my first computer, a ZX Spectrum 48k, when I was four years old.
 Since then, technology has been a constant passion in my life.
 After several years working as an MSc Civil Engineer, I left behind tall buildings and roads to become a self-taught Software Engineer.
 I completed the freeCodeCamp program and within six months, I landed my first job in tech.
 Now, I work remotely for a mid-sized company based in Amsterdam/Hoffdoorp.

+🌈 Favourite Quote: *"If I have seen further than others, it is by standing upon the shoulders of giants." - Sir Isaac Newton*

 🦄 I'm a Indie Hacker wannabe.
 Nowadays I'm focused on growing [creatorsguild.ink](https://creatorsguild.ink).